pandium/sample_integrations/POKEMON_OF_THE_DAY/README.md

 For those who want to hone their integration writing skills after completing this integration, consider what additions would be needed to handle the following situations:
 - The user has not selected a Slack user or Pokémon Type.
-- There are no more pokemon of the selected type which have not yet been the Pokémon of the day.
+- There are no more Pokémon of the selected type which have not yet been the Pokémon of the day.
 - The user has switched back and forth between init and normal modes, and context needs to be maintained.